-Her yard is currently visited by dozens of species, including red-bellied woodpeckers, blue jays, northern mockingbirds, palm warblers, painted buntings, common ground-doves, and tufted titmice.
-She maintains a birding website, Be Your Own Birder, about all the feathered exploits in her yard and her own birding adventures,
+Her yard is currently visited by dozens of species, including red-bellied woodpeckers, blue jays, northern mockingbirds, palm warblers, painted buntings, common ground-doves, tufted titmice, and the occasional red-shouldered hawk.
+She maintains a birding website, Be Your Own Birder, about the feathered exploits in her yard and her own birding adventures and personal insights.

-Melissa has coordinated birding presentations for county fairs, served on the planning committee for the Great Salt Lake Bird Festival, and is pursuing certification as a Florida Master Naturalist.
+Melissa has coordinated birding presentations for county fairs and served on the planning committee for the Great Salt Lake Bird Festival for seven years.

 Melissa studied History Education at Western Michigan University and University of North Florida, and worked as a certified high school teacher for two years before finally accepting that writing, rather than teaching, was her passion.
 She leveraged her talent for writing with her love of birding into a strong voice to introduce birding to others and to encourage enjoyment of and appreciation for birds, as well as to promote personalized action for bird conservation.